-The Migration program is designed to achieve a range of economic and social outcomes.
-The program is set annually, with the total places available capped at a ceiling of 160,000 for 2020-21.
-The total program is broken down into the following streams:
+The Migration Program is designed to achieve a range of economic and social outcomes.
+The Program is set annually, with the total places available capped at a ceiling of 160,000 for 2020-21.
+The Migration Program is comprised of the following streams:

-- Family – is predominately made up of Partner visas, enabling Australians to reunite with family members from overseas, and provide them with pathways to citizenship (77,300 places in 2020-21).
+- Family – is predominantly made up of Partner visas, enabling Australians to reunite with family members from overseas, and provide them with pathways to citizenship (77,300 places in 2020-21).

 - Special Eligibility – this covers visas for those in special circumstances.
 This can include permanent residents returning to Australia after a period away, and is the smallest stream (100 places in 2020-21).